varunrsekar/community/design-proposals/dra.md

 1. API changes and the plumbing required in KubeVirt to generate the domain xml with the devices.
 2. Driver Implementation to set the environment variable.

 This design document focuses on part 1 of the problem.
+We're introducing a new feature gate `DynamicResourceAllocation`.
+All the API changes will be gated behind this feature gate so as not to break existing functionality.

 ## API Changes